Covid-19 and first aid

 As you can imagine, during this difficult time people are more unsure about stepping forward and helping others, mostly as they are concerned about physical contact.
 Hopefully, we can offer some reassurance and helpful tips on how to make it as safe as possible.

 All of the first aid learning on the First aid champions site is still applicable for yourself and those that you are currently coming into contact with on a regular basis at home.

 First Aid out in the community

 Most first aid is very simple and the steps to take in an emergency can be described or explained to an injured or ill person so they can help themselves.
-For example, if they are bleeding heavily, you can ask them to apply pressure to the wound with whatever they have available while you call 999.
+For example, if they are bleeding heavily, they can be asked to apply pressure to the wound with whatever they have available whilst 999 is called.
 If the person can help themselves then it is important to maintain social distancing by keeping 2 metres away.